Miquelet lock: Main characteristics

-The "agujeta" lock or "la llave de transición", a contemporary of the patilla, was produced in Ripoll, a gun-making center in Catalonia.
+The "agujeta" lock or "clau de transició", a contemporary of the patilla, was produced in Ripoll, a gun-making center in Catalonia.
 The lock was primarily fitted to a long-barreled pistol called a "pedrenyal" and also on long guns for a short period until the patilla became the predominant lock of manufacture in Spain.
 In Italy, the romanlock seems to have been the mechanical counterpart, and possibly the predecessor of the agujeta.
 The agujeta used a back catch on the cock in lieu of a half cock sear and the mainspring bore down on the toe of the cock as with the romanlock.
 A detached combination lock, wheellock and what is certainly an agujeta/romanlock form lock, in the Royal Artillery Museum, Turin, strongly suggests the agujeta/romanlock came to Spain from Italy, probably during a period of Spanish involvement there.

 The agujeta lock became firmly established early on in North Africa, most likely being crafted in imitation of Spanish imports.
 One example would be the Kabyle Musket (moukhala or moukalla), sometimes referred to as the Arab toe-lock.

 The miquelet is often termed the "Mediterranean" lock due to its widespread use in areas surrounding the Mediterranean, particularly in the Ottoman sphere of influence.
 As one author comments: "It was to Arabia and Tartary and from there to Russia that the new Spanish lock found its way."